-Recently I’ve met with several of my friends who are moving on, or have moved on, to their next SaaS company after some real success in their first one.
+Recently I’ve met with several of my friends who are moving on, or have moved on, to their next B2B company after some real success in their first one.
 SaaS 3.0 entrepreneurs, I guess.

 They all have some measure of initial success in their next venture.
 To me, given their backgrounds, and their ability to bring together strong teams, that’s kind of a given.

 Getting from Nothing to Something, from wireframes to a MSP, and then to Initial Traction … I don’t think Hyperaggressiveness is necessarily a positive here.
 Hyper-enthusiam, hyper-commitment, positivity, crystal clarity, yes.
 But when you’re trying to convince a bunch of people to follow your vision, when you don’t have the revenue or customers to back it up … I think Hyperaggressivess is a turn-off.
 It has negative undertones.
 And arrogance with nothing to back it up is a clear flag of a problem — not a winner.
-And I think if you look at most SaaS CEOs in the Nothing to Initial Traction stage, they’re Win-Win Super Positive Guys.
+And I think if you look at most B2B CEOs in the Nothing to Initial Traction stage, they’re Win-Win Super Positive Folks.

 - Marc Benioff.
 CEO of Salesforce.
 Hyper Aggressive.
 Founder … but interestingly, not actually first CEO of Salesforce.